Michael Gowan/CNN Underscored

 But there’s more to the A95L than just the picture.
 It is jam-packed with the latest tech.
 Its processor easily handles the strain of Google TV, resulting in a quick interface.
 The A95L supports Dolby Vision in Game Mode, translating the impressive picture to gaming.
 Its 2.2-channel sound system spreads throughout the room and delivers some bass.
 It even comes with a Bravia Cam, which you can use for video conferencing, but more importantly, it can calibrate the picture to the current conditions of the room.

 The only downside to this TV is the price.
-But if you want the best TV, this is the one to buy — and it should please your eyes for years to come.
+But if you want the best TV, this is the one to buy — and it should please your eyes for years.
 Think of it as an investment in your future happiness.

 Should I buy an OLED or Mini-LED TV in 2024?